 An instance of Azure Database for PostgreSQL - Hyperscale (Citus) has only a single database: citus.

 Import the schema into the target database you created by restoring the schema dump file.

 psql -h hostname -U db_username -d db_name < your_schema.sql

 psql -h mypgserver-20170401.postgres.database.azure.com -U postgres -d dvdrental citus < dvdrentalSchema.sql

 The migration service internally handles the enable/disable of foreign keys and triggers to ensure a reliable and robust data migration.
 As a result, you do not have to worry about making any modifications to the target database schema.

 Register the Microsoft.DataMigration resource provider

-Sign in to the Azure portal, select All services, and then select Subscriptions.
+Sign in to the Azure portal.
+Search for and select Subscriptions.

 Select the subscription in which you want to create the instance of Azure Database Migration Service, and then select Resource providers.

-Search for migration, and then to the right of Microsoft.DataMigration, select Register.
+Search for migration, and then select Register for Microsoft.DataMigration.